 Convenient evening courses enable professionals to pursue this coursework after work.
 A number of programs offer courses in the summer.
 Others -- notably Ceramic Arts, Gerontology and Thanatology -- offer weekend courses throughout the year.

-For 2014 courses, search the schedule of classes.
-Additional courses are available for non-degree-seeking students in summer and fall 2014.
+For spring 2015 courses, search the schedule of classes.
+Additional courses are available for non-degree-seeking students in spring.
+Other courses may be available to non-degree seeking students with permission from the instructor and/or program director.
 Learn more about classes in the catalog.

 To register, apply to the Graduate School and indicate “non-degree” under Program Information.